appliku/fastapi_demo/README.md

 ### Check messages

-Connect to the databas using credentials from Appliku dashboard.
+Connect to the database using credentials from Appliku dashboard.

 ```shell
 psql postgresql://<username>:<password>@<host>:<port>/<database>